Everyone’s talking about it. But what is organisational communication, and why is it so important?

 Most organisational communication models recognise two broad categories, namely formal and informal communication.

-Formal communication is best thought as ‘official business’ communications.
+Formal communication is best thought of as ‘official business’ communications.
 Contracts from HR, emails from head office, performance review reports… anything that leaves a clear paper trail (or more usually these days, a pixel trail) and which can be considered as ‘on the record’ information or opinion.

 Informal communication, on the other hand, is the much less structured, day-to-day exchanges we have with co-workers.
 Also known as ‘the grapevine’, ‘water-cooler moments’ and, yes, even ‘office gossip’, informal organisational communication is happening all the time in the workplace, often without us being aware of it.